hyurl/sfn/docs/v06x/en-US/uploading.md

 <!-- title: Uploading; order: 13 -->
 # Concept

-The `HttpController` provides simple uploading approach that let you upload files via an HTTP POST request.
+The `HttpController` provides a simple uploading method that let you upload files via a POST request.

 ## How To Use?